Economic inequality: Global warming and climate change

 Scaling the effect of wealth to the national level: richer (developed) countries emit more per person than poorer (developing) countries.
 Emissions are roughly proportional to GDP per person, though the rate of increase diminishes with average GDP/pp of about $10,000.

 Though total emissions (size of pie charts) differ substantially among high-emitting regions, the pattern of higher income classes emitting more than lower income classes is consistent across regions.
 The world's top 1% of emitters emit over 1000 times more than the bottom 1%.

-A 2019 study published in PNAS found that global warming plays a role in increasing economic inequality between countries, boosting economic growth in developed countries while hampering such growth in developing nations of the Global South.
-The study says that 25% of gap between the developed world and the developing world can be attributed to global warming.
+A 2019 study published in PNAS found that global warming contributes to rising economic inequality between countries, boosting economic growth in developed countries while hampering growth in developing nations in the Global South.
+The study says that 25% of the gap between the developed and developing world can be attributed to global warming.

 A 2020 report by Oxfam and the Stockholm Environment Institute says that the wealthiest 10% of the global population were responsible for more than half of global carbon dioxide emissions from 1990 to 2015, which increased by 60%.
-According to a 2020 report by the UNEP, overconsumption by the rich is a significant driver of the climate crisis, and the wealthiest 1% of the world's population are responsible for more than double the greenhouse gas emissions of the poorest 50% combined.
-Inger Andersen, in the foreword to the report, said "this elite will need to reduce their footprint by a factor of 30 to stay in line with the Paris Agreement targets."
+According to a 2020 report by the UNEP, overconsumption by the rich is a significant driver of the climate crisis.
+The wealthiest 1% of the world's population are responsible for more than double the greenhouse gas emissions of the poorest 50% combined.
+Inger Andersen, in the foreword to the report, said: "This elite will need to reduce their footprint by a factor of 30 to stay in line with the Paris Agreement targets."
 A 2022 report by Oxfam found that the business investments of the wealthiest 125 billionaires emit 393 million metric tonnes of greenhouse gas emissions annually.

-In July 2023, a letter sent to the United Nations secretary general António Guterres and World Bank president Ajay Banga by a group of over 200 economists from 67 countries, including Jayati Ghosh, Joseph Stiglitz and Thomas Piketty, warned that if the sharp increase in economic inequality is not reversed, it will "entrench poverty and increase the risk of climate breakdown."
+In July 2023, a letter sent to the United Nations secretary general António Guterres and World Bank president Ajay Banga by a group of over 200 economists from 67 countries, including Jayati Ghosh, Joseph Stiglitz and Thomas Piketty, warned that if the sharp increase in economic inequality is not reversed, it will "entrench poverty and increase the risk of climate breakdown".

 According to UNCTAD's World Investment Report, poorer countries would need $4 trillion per year to accomplish the SDGs by 2030, up from $1.5 trillion in 2015. $1.7 trillion in green energy investment is required each year, while the majority of green foreign direct investment continues to flow to established nations.